-Disclaimer: This post contains Amazon affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Disclaimer: This post may contain Amazon affiliate links.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

-What is dango?
+What is Tsukimi Dango?

-What is "Tsukimi"?
+What is Tsukimi?

 Tsukimi (月見) is the Japanese version of the mid-autumn festival and the word "Tsukimi" can be translated into English as "moon viewing".
 The exact date of the festival has changed throughout history but in modern times its typically held on the 15th day of the 8th lunar month according to the traditional Japanese calendar which was based on the phases of the moon.